-- 1. FDA Meetings: CIRM has the right to attend key FDA meetings regarding the funded project, including but not limited to any clinical milestone meeting, or clinical hold meeting (FDA Meetings).
-CIRM also has the right to review any data package(s) or other information, including confidential and/or proprietary information, provided by Awardee to the FDA in connection with such FDA Meetings, as well as any FDA Meeting minutes, and to share such information with CIRM's confidential advisers.
-To facilitate CIRM's participation in FDA Meetings, Awardee shall notify CIRM as soon as practicable after it has scheduled an FDA Meeting, and shall, upon request, provide CIRM a copy of any data package or other information it intends to provide or has provided to the FDA, as well as any FDA Meeting minutes. - 2.
+- -Meetings: CIRM has the right to attend key FDA meetings regarding the funded project, including but not limited to any clinical milestone meeting, or clinical hold meeting (FDA Meetings).
+To facilitate CIRM's participation in such meetings, Awardee shall notify CIRM as soon as practicable after it has scheduled an FDA meeting and provide to CIRM any data package(s) or other information, including confidential and/or proprietary information, prior to submission to the FDA as well as any FDA Meeting minutes.
+CIRM reserves the right to share such information with CIRM's confidential advisers. - 2.
 Co-Funding Requirement: Upon completion of an Operational Milestone, Awardee will demonstrate to CIRM's reasonable but sole satisfaction that the Awardee has from either its own assets, from an industry partner, or from other funding sources arranged by the applicant, expended an amount that is equal to or greater than the total co-funding requirement set forth in Appendix A for that Operational Milestone.
 Only funds expensed to cover Allowable Project Costs shall count toward Awardee's co-funding requirement.
 Provision by the Awardee of "in-kind" or similar types of support shall not be counted toward the match requirement.
 Also, only funds spent concurrently with CIRM funds (no sooner than Application Review Subcommittee approval and no later than the final Operational Milestone) will qualify toward the co-funding requirement. - 3.
 Operational Milestone: CIRM will disburse funds based on achievement of specific Operational Milestones established by CIRM.
 An "Operational Milestone" is an objective event that is indicative of project progress occurring as proposed in the application.
-CIRM establishes Operational Milestones for inclusion in the NGA/NLA based upon information provided in the Application.
+CIRM establishes Operational Milestones for inclusion in the NGA/NLANOA based upon information provided in the Application.
 Upon issuance of the award, funds budgeted to achieve the initial Operational Milestone will be disbursed.
 Upon the successful completion of the initial Operational Milestone and each successive milestone, additional funds will be disbursed.
+A final Operational Milestone will be identified to define the award end date for the project.
 If funds allocated to a specific Operational Milestone (including both CIRM funds and the required applicant co-funds) are exhausted prior to achievement of that milestone, the Awardee will be responsible for covering any remaining costs.
 CIRM expects that the applicant's contingency plan will identify the project timeline and budget risks and will provide details for covering such costs, including the source of funding.
-CIRM reserves the right to make adjustments to the timeline for inclusion in the NGA/NLA to ensure that funds are appropriately dispersed across Operational Milestones.
+CIRM reserves the right to make adjustments to the timeline for inclusion in the NGA/NLANOA to ensure that funds are appropriately dispersed across Operational Milestones.

-If CIRM determines, in its sole discretion, that Awardee has not satisfied an Operational Milestone as set forth in Appendix A to the NGA/NLA, CIRM may suspend disbursements until such time as Awardee satisfies the Operational Milestone.
+If CIRM determines, in its sole discretion, that Awardee has not satisfied an Operational Milestone as set forth in Appendix A to the NGA/NLANOA, CIRM may suspend disbursements until such time as Awardee satisfies the Operational Milestone.
 Upon suspending disbursements, CIRM may permanently cease disbursements if Awardee does not satisfy the Operational Milestone within four months of the date that the Operational Milestone was scheduled to have been satisfied, or if the delay is not addressed to CIRM's satisfaction, as determined by CIRM in its sole discretion.